 This picture from 1969 shows Mrs. Fred Howard, Mrs. Elmer Ross, Mrs. R.B.
 Hughes, and Mrs. Carl Cowley (left to right) donating their time by painting the trim around the windows.

 This is the general layout of the schoolhouse area.
 Special notes show the original flagpole was located on the north side of the school and a coal shed was attached outside on the west side of the building.

 From historic photos we also know a small wooden structure was located close and northwest of the school.
 It was used for the student/teacher horses.

-The interior of the school was laid out very symetrically with teacher's desk at the head of the classroom and desks in three rows.
-A recitation desk was closest to the teacher's desk for the purpose of quizzing students and assuring their knowledge of the lessons assigned.
-A stove was attached to the west wall in the back, tieing into the chimney.
+The interior of the school was laid out very symmetrically with teacher's desk at the head of the classroom and desks in three rows.
+A recitation desk was closest to the teacher's desk for quizzing students and assuring their knowledge of the lessons assigned.
+A stove was attached to the west wall in the back, tied into the chimney.
 There were two separate entrance doors for boys and girls with cloakroom areas adjacent to each door.

 Through oral history interviews with former students and teachers we know the school had a moveable raised platform for the teachers desk.
 A temporary curtain was positioned directly in front of the platform to allow students to perform during the Christmas program.

 Last updated: April 7, 2022